Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Proposed Method

 \section{Proposed Method}

+This section presents a framework that integrates the ESN with MPPI.
+To overcome the difficulty of online probabilistic modeling, we employ an ESN trained with RLS.
+Distinct from standard deterministic approaches, we utilize the precision matrix estimated by RLS to quantify the posterior variance of the model parameters, providing a lightweight and analytical expression for model uncertainty.
+To address the intractability of non-convex optimization, we adopt the MPPI framework.
+This method approximates the optimal control problem as a free-energy minimization that can be solved efficiently via importance sampling without linearization approximations.
+The integration of these components results in the URPPI algorithm, providing a unified framework for online stochastic optimal control of unknown nonlinear systems.

-This section presents the proposed framework that integrates ESN with MPPI and uncertainty-aware MPPI (UMPPI), addressing computational and performance limitations in existing approaches.
-The framework combines ESN's rapid parameter adaptation capabilities with MPPI's sampling-based optimization to enable online control of unknown nonlinear systems without linearization approximations.
-The proposed methods, RPPI and URPPI, operate through the following three-step cycle at each control iteration: \begin{enumerate} \item Update the ESN output weight matrix $\bfW^{\mathrm{out}}_t$ and its precision matrix $\bfP_t$ using RLS. \item Compute the control input sequence $\hat U^*_t$ using MPPI or UMPPI, where UMPPI extends MPPI by injecting ESN output weight uncertainty into the sampling process. \item Update the reservoir state $\bfx_t$ and control system state $\bfz_t$ by applying input $\hat\bfu^*_t$, the first component of $\hat U^*_t$. \end{enumerate} An overview of the proposed method is shown in \cref{alg:RPPI}.
-The remainder of this section details the components of the proposed framework. \Cref{sec:ESN} describes the ESN architecture and online learning using RLS. \Cref{sec:MPPI} explains the MPPI-based control input computation using the ESN model. \Cref{sec:complexity} evaluates the computational complexity of the overall procedure.
+The proposed methods, RPPI and URPPI, operate through the following three-step cycle at each control iteration: \begin{enumerate} \item Update the ESN output weight matrix $\bfW^{\text{out}}_t$ and its precision matrix $\bfP_t$ using RLS. \item Compute the control input sequence $\hat U^*_t$ using MPPI or UMPPI, where UMPPI extends MPPI by injecting ESN output weight uncertainty into the sampling process. \item Update the reservoir state $\bfx_t$ and control system state $\bfz_t$ by applying input $\hat\bfu^*_t$, the first component of $\hat U^*_t$. \end{enumerate} An overview is shown in \cref{alg:RPPI}.
+The remainder of this section details the components of the proposed framework. \Cref{sec:ESN} describes the ESN architecture and online learning using RLS. \Cref{sec:MPPI} explains the MPPI-based control using the ESN model. \Cref{sec:complexity} evaluates the computational complexity of the overall procedure.